|POLICY TITLE||COMPLAINTS HANDLING POLICY|

 This Complaint Handling Policy aims to ensure that customers can raise their complaints with Council easily and with confidence that Council will listen to their concerns, be responsive and handle their complaints fairly and objectively.

 Anyone who has been directly affected by a decision, an action or inaction of Council has a right to complain.
-The provisions of this policy apply to the decisions, actions and inaction of all councillors, Council employees and agents of Council.
+The provisions of this policy apply to the quality of decisions, actions and inaction of members of Council staff and of its contractors; a delay or failure in taking an action, making a decision or providing a service by a member of Council staff or a contractor engaged by Council; or of decisions and policies made by Council as a whole, members of Council staff or a contractor.
+This policy does not apply to complaints about individual Councillors.

 We accept and respond to anonymous complaints, provided we have received enough information to do so.